 In the music industry, wigs have become a powerful means of enhancing stage personas and performances.
 Artists like Beyoncé and Katy Perry frequently change their hairstyles to complement their music and stage shows, creating visually stunning experiences for their audiences.
 These changes are often so dramatic and frequent that they would be impossible without the use of wigs.
 By adopting different styles, colors, and lengths, these performers keep their images fresh and exciting, maintaining a dynamic presence in the public eye.

-Where they are used to create and maintain the visual consistency of characters.
-In many cases, actors wear wigs to achieve period-accurate looks or to portray characters with specific hairstyles that differ from their own.
+Where they are used to create and maintain the visual consistency of characters, in many cases, actors wear wigs to achieve period-accurate looks or to portray characters with specific hairstyles that differ from their own.
 For instance, Emilia Clarke’s transformation into Daenerys Targaryen in “Game of Thrones” required a platinum blonde wig that became iconic in its own right.
 Such wigs contribute to the characters’ authenticity and become integral to their identities, leaving lasting impressions on audiences.

 Fashion designers and stylists have embraced wigs as essential accessories, incorporating them into runway shows and editorial shoots to complete their creative visions.
 Wigs allow for quick changes and experimentation, enabling designers to present diverse looks within a single show.
 This versatility is particularly valuable in high-fashion environments, where innovation and novelty are paramount.
 Using wigs, designers can push the boundaries of style and challenge conventional beauty standards, presenting bold and imaginative creations that captivate audiences.